-SIM PIN - this is a four-digit field that can be Enabled and configured by the user to secure the terminal against unwanted use.
+SIM PIN - this is a four digit field that can be Enabled and configured by the user to secure the terminal against unwanted use.
 Once enabled, the terminal will require the SIM PIN at startup.

-Phone to SIM PIN - use a code of up to 8 digits to lock the terminal to the current SIM card.
-The Phone to SIM PIN code will have to be entered if the SIM card is changed.
-The default password is 12345, but the feature is off by default.
+Phone to SIM PIN - use up to 5 digits to lock the terminal to the current SIM card.
+The Phone to SIM PIN code will have to be entered any time the SIM card is changed.
+This setting is similar to your GSM phone's security code.
+Default password is 12345.